photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 **What could be the cause of your problem?**

-Before reporting a bug, try to determine the cause of your problem: https://docs.photoprism.app/getting-started/troubleshooting/
+Try to determine the cause of your problem before submitting a bug report: https://docs.photoprism.app/getting-started/troubleshooting/

 **Can you provide us with example files for testing, error logs, or screenshots?**